 The University of Wisconsin-Milwaukee Joseph J. Zilber School of Public Health has attained national accreditation from the Council on Education for Public Health (CEPH) for a 5-year period (the maximum that is allowed on an initial accreditation), making the Zilber School the first accredited school of public health in Wisconsin.

 Accreditation by CEPH is a very rigorous process in which peer institutions judge whether an applicant has met standards in more than 20 areas, including curriculum, research, community engagement, faculty and student recruitment, and retention.
-The Zilber School now joins a select group of 59 schools of public health accredited by CEPH in the world (56 in the US, 1 in Canada, 1 in Mexico and 1 in Puerto Rico).
+The Zilber School now joins a select group of 63 schools of public health accredited by CEPH in the world (58 in the US, 2 in Canada, 1 in Mexico, 1 in Puerto Rico, and 1 in Taiwan).

 Frequently Asked Questions

 What is the Council on Education for Public Health?

 The Council on Education for Public Health (CEPH) is an independent, nonprofit organization that accredits public health schools and programs.
 Programs and schools awarded accreditation meet criteria established by CEPH to ensure students are prepared to work in their chosen field.
 Once a school or program is CEPH-accredited, it becomes a member of ASPPH.